OutSystems/docs-support/src/security/app-security/app-security-owasp-top-10.md

 # How OutSystems helps you address OWASP Top 10

-The [OWASP Top 10](https://owasp.org/www-project-top-ten/) and [OWASP Mobile Top 10](https://owasp.org/www-project-mobile-top-10/) represent a broad consensus about the most critical security risks to web and mobile applications.
+The [OWASP Top 10](https://owasp.org/www-project-top-ten/), [OWASP Low Code Top 10] and [OWASP Mobile Top 10](https://owasp.org/www-project-mobile-top-10/) represent a broad consensus about the most critical security risks to web and mobile applications.

 This article describes how OutSystems helps you address the vulnerabilities identified by OWASP.